The Blue Room FAQ

 How Many Buildings Is That, Then?

 In a medievaloid fantasy city, craftsmen often live and work in the same building (often a shop facing the street with housing behind and/or above it).
-So, the relationship between "number of households" and "number of buildings" is much closer than in modern times, though there will still be many structures without any residential function (warehouses, shrines, manors, guild offices, abandoned buildings, stables, carriage-houses, etc).
-In most fantasy towns evoking late-medieval Europe, there will be somewhere from 1.0 to 1.4 times the total number of buildings as there are dwellings (so, averaging from 50-70 structures per hectare as a baseline to vary from), but again, it's easy to imagine extremes beyond these numbers, especially in a world where those "fantasy tenement blocks" exist, which could reduce the number of buildings to something below the number of dwellings, even on the whole-city-average level.
-The hyper-extreme ranges (avoid them without good reason) would be from 0.4 to 1.9 (as a multiple of dwellings).
+So, the relationship between "number of households" and "number of buildings" is often much closer than in modern times, though there will still be many structures without any residential function (warehouses and other storage buildings, shrines, guild offices, abandoned buildings, stables, carriage-houses and much more - including shops where the craftsman's house is a separate structure behind it on the same plot).
+In most fantasy towns evoking late-medieval Europe, there will be somewhere from 1 to 2 times the total number of buildings as there are dwellings, but again, it's easy to imagine extremes beyond these numbers, especially in a world where those "fantasy tenement blocks" exist (which could reduce the number of buildings to something below the number of dwellings, even on the whole-city-average level) or in a world where urban structures have as many outbuildings as rural ones (which could balloon the number of buildings considerably).
+The extreme ranges (approach them with caution) would be from 0.4 to 3.0 (as a multiple of dwellings).

 How Big Are They?